linna/framework/docs/model.md

 ### attach()
 visibility: *public*<br/>
 param: *\SplObjectStorage*<br/><br/>
-Attach an Observer class to this Subject for updates when occour a subject state change
+Attach an Observer class to this Subject for updates when a subject state change occours
 ```php
 $model = new ProductModel;